 ….hold your head high and greet the world like the incredible steel magnolia you were born to be.

-When someone compliments you on your pink decorations just shake your head and laugh and tell them it’s not simply pink…
+When someone compliments you on your pink decorations just shake your head and laugh and tell them it’s actually pink…

 …it’s actually “blush” and “bashful.” 🙂

-PS “Laughter through tears is my favorite emotion.”
+PS Do you have a favorite line or scene from Steel Magnolias?
+Here’s another favorite of mine “Laughter through tears is my favorite emotion.”

-And this amazing line someone just reminded me of.
-Best.
-Line.
-Ever.
-“I would rather have 30 minutes of “wonderful” than a lifetime of nothing special.”
+And the best movie line ever: “I would rather have 30 minutes of “wonderful” than a lifetime of nothing special.”

 Here’s how to make a magnolia wreath.